aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/table/_index.md

 ```

 Gets the table type for the specified table.
-Read-only [ItemType](../../com.aspose.tasks/itemtype).

 **Returns:**
 int - the table type for the specified table.